pytest-dev/pytest-bdd/README.rst

 Multiline steps
 ---------------

-As Gherkin, pytest-bdd supports multiline steps
+**Note!** This possibility not a part of Gherkin standard and is supported for legacy parser.
+Let use Gherkin docstrings and custom step matcher.

-(aka `PyStrings <http://behat.org/en/v3.0/user_guide/writing_scenarios.html#pystrings>`_).
+As Gherkin, pytest-bdd-ng supports multiline steps (aka `PyStrings <http://behat.org/en/v3.0/user_guide/writing_scenarios.html#pystrings>`_).
 But in much cleaner and powerful way: